A guide for residential projects.

 Fees can be based upon time charges, lump-sum fees, percentage fees or a combination of these.
 We use a standard NZIA agreement for architectural services as a contract between client and architect.

-There is a booklet entitled “Guide to Architects Charges” (click to download or get a hard copy from the NZ Institute of Architects, tel.
-09-6236080) that provides further information and guidance for clients about charges.
 We are happy to talk about fees and services and will give quotes once the scope of work is known.